Tempted to eat wild blackberries on your next bushwalk? Hold up before you pick any – here’s what you need to know.

 These include wetter areas on the Eyre Peninsula, scattered locations along the Adelaide and Mount Lofty Ranges, as well as forests in the South East – with some isolated infestations in the Riverland, Kangaroo Island, the Mid North and Yorke Peninsula.
 But check first whether the wild weedy shrub has been sprayed!

 Even though it’s a declared weed, blackberry shrubs do provide a home for native animals, such as endangered southern brown bandicoots.

 When bandicoots and blackberry shrubs are both present, it’s important to make sure that blackberry removal is staged, so that there is always suitable habitat available.

-If you suspect you might have bandicoots on your property – or if you know you do – contact your local natural resources management office for help managing the weed.
+If you suspect you might have bandicoots on your property – or if you know you do – contact your local Landscape South Australia office for help managing the weed.

 And if you’d like to learn more about the re-emergence of these endangered bandicoots in Kuitpo Forest, check out our blog.